Experiment: Control of Citrus Gall Wasp 103

 Gall wasp and fertilizing regimes

 Treatment One, Three and Five are by far the most productive treatments.
-All three of these treatments involved the heavy fertilizing regime (fertilizing monthly, September through to May inclusive).
-The other two regimes, that had much less fruit over the last three years were subjected to the light fertilizing regime (December and January only).
+All three of these treatments involved the heavy fertilising regime (fertilising monthly, September through to May inclusive).
+The other two regimes, that had much less fruit over the last three years were subjected to the light fertilising regime (December and January only).

 So what does all of this data from the last three years possibly indicate?

-1. You need to fertilize your trees regularly if you want more fruit.
+1. You need to fertilise your trees regularly if you want more fruit.

 2. It doesn’t matter if your tree has galls or not, they can still be productive (as long as you follow point 1).